checkout/CheckoutCardManagement-Android/README.md

 ## Easy to integrate

-Your app can consume the SDK directly through Maven Central; there is no additional setup required, meaning you can get up and running quickly.
+Your app can consume the SDK directly through Maven Central; no additional setup is required, meaning you can get up and running quickly.

 ## Developer friendly

-We value the Android community and are big fans of following best practices and cutting edge technology.
+We value the Android community and are big fans of following best practices and cutting-edge technology.
 As such, our APIs utilise [Jetpack Compose](https://developer.android.com/jetpack/compose), [Kotlin Coroutine](https://kotlinlang.org/docs/coroutines-overview.html) and follow the [Kotlin Coding Convention](https://kotlinlang.org/docs/coding-conventions.html), so usage will feel familiar.

 ## Feature-rich